atlopes/csv/README.md

 * Appends to existing cursor
 * Field mapping and filtering
 * Also accepts headerless CSV files
-* CSV files may have more than 254 columns
+* CSV files may have more than 254 columns, and lines more than 8192 characters
 * Reads Memo-like fields, including multiline fields
 * Also detects Integer, Double, Logical, Varchar(), Date, and Datetime data
 * Date and Datetime source data defined by format patterns
+* Binary columns may be hex or base64 encoded in import and export methods
 * Sensitive to UNICODE encodings (LittleEndian, BigEndian, and UTF-8)
 * Exports to CSV files using the same import settings
+* Exports (but does not import) General fields

 ### Using ###